-Informatics & Visualisation Library
+Informatics & Visualisation Laboratory

 We develop algorithms for retrieving and storing glycans, analysing their tree like structure and methods for glycan data analytics